Iluwanti Ken

 Iluwanti is well known for her large scale ink drawings which feature graphic depictions of mother eagles hunting.
 These highly detailed drawings are created using punu sticks and express her tjukurpa (Anangu cultural heritage, encompassing past, present and future).
 She says that birds like the walawuru (eagles) and patupiri (swallows) have lessons for Anangu women about how to care for one’s children.
 These birds build strong wiltjas (shelters) for their family, they hunt for food and protect their young from dangers.

-In 2020, Iluwanti won the 37th Telstra NATSIAA Works on Paper Award and was a finalist in the 2021 Dobell Drawing Prize at NAS Sydney and the 2020 National Works on Paper Prize at Mornington Peninsula Regional Gallery.
-Several of her works were featured in Tarnanthi 2020: Open Hands, at the Art Gallery of South Australia.
-In addition to her art practice, Iluwanti sits on the board of directors for both Tjala Arts and the APY Art Centre Collective.
+Iluwanti has been a repeat-finalist in the Telstra National Aboriginal and Torres Strait Islander Art Awards (Telstra NATSIAA), winning the General Painting Prize in 2025 and Work Paper Award in 2020.
+She has also been a finalist in the Sulman Prize (2023, 2024), Wynne Prize (2026), Hadley’s Art Prize (2024), Dobell Drawing Prize (2023, 2021), and National Works on Paper Prize (2020).
+Iluwanti’s work has been represented in major institutional exhibitions including the TarraWarra Biennial 2025: We Are Eagles (2025), NGV Triennial (2023), Bangkok Art Biennale (2022) and Tarnanthi 2020: Open Hands at the Art Gallery of South Australia.
 Her work is held in numerous public collections including the National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of South Australia, National Gallery of Victoria, QAGOMA, Artbank and the Singapore Art Museum.